Using Amazon Neptune with graph notebooks - Amazon Neptune

 To get started with graph technology at no cost, you can also use Neptune notebooks with various open-source databases on the back end.
 Examples are the TinkerPop Gremlin server, and the Blazegraph database.

-To use Gremlin Server as your back-end database, follow the instructions at:
+To use Gremlin Server as your back-end database, follow these steps:

-To use a local instance of Blazegraph as your back-end database, follow these instructions:
+To use a local instance of Blazegraph as your back-end database, follow these steps:

 Migrating your Neptune notebooks from Jupyter to JupyterLab 3